Acstry/Recipes/meal/Juicy Garlic Lemon Chicken.md

 - 1/2 cup olive oil
 - 1/2 cup water
 - 1 tsp salt
+Note: I roasted the garlic in the oven with the veggies for the first 25 mins, took it out and then mixed it into the vinaigrette.
+Came out really good.
 ### Recipe:
 1. Combine chicken and potatoes in a large baking dish.
 Add in spices, a drizzle of olive oil, and salt to taste.
 2. Bake uncovered at 400 degrees for 30 mins.